CAMB-DSbD/tee-morello-performance-experiments/README.md

 3. `% python3 cheri-cap-experiment.py` runs incrementally, creating attestable replicas until it detects that the attestables have consumed 90% of the 17118.4 MB of the Morello Board's memory, that is, about 15406.5 MB.

 ## 3.1.
+Results

+We have stored the metrics collected in scv files.
+To help the reader, the first lines of the csv files are shown in tables to be read as follows:

+- **Number of Compartments:** The number of compartments created.
+- **Memory Used (MB):** The amount of memory consumed by the compartments.
+- **Time Elapsed:** The time elapsed from the start to completion of the experiment which is assumed to start at time zero.

+We assume that the experiments start at time zero, with 0 number of compartments which  have consumed zero MB of memory.

-Compartments created for purecap ABI in cheriOS 22.14
+### 3.1.1.
+Compartments created for purecap ABI in cheriOS 22.12

-The results are logged in the CSV file [cheri-cap-experiment-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/max_num_of_compartments_performance/purecapABI_cheriOS_22.12/cheri-cap-experiment-results.csv), which contains detailed data on the number of compartments, memory usage, and elapsed time.
+The results are logged in the csv file [cheri-cap-experiment-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/max_num_of_compartments_performance/purecapABI_cheriOS_22.12/cheri-cap-experiment-results.csv), which contains detailed data on the number of compartments, memory usage, and elapsed time.

-The first few lines of the CSV file are shown in Table 2 to be read as follows:
+The first few lines of the csv file are shown in Table 2 to be read as follows:

 <div align="center">